apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Alter/ALTER-RESOURCE-GROUP.md

 NOTE:

-You must not modify the memory_limit property in such a way that the sum of all memory_limit values exceeds 100%.
+* Modify the memory_limit property in such a way that the sum of all memory_limit values does not exceed 100%;
+* Support modifying some properties, for example, if only cpu_share is modified, just fill in cpu_share in properties.

 ### Example